Interesting Discovery About Breast Cancer Risk Factors

 What is Your Current Age?

 Women are More Afraid of Breast Cancer Than Heart Disease

 As a public health professional, I witnessed the fear of breast cancer among women alongside their almost blaise attitude toward heart disease.
 For a long time, I marveled at the way we ignored the fact that heart disease kills far more women than cancer.
 Then, I got it.

-Breast cancer, on the other hand, is scary.
+Breast cancer, on the other hand, is really scary.
 It seems to attack without warning.
 Only 10% of women who get breast cancer have a family member who has also had the disease.
 Most of its risk factors are the kind we cannot control: small frame, age, race.
 So we live in fear of this dreaded disease that appears to strike at random.
-Add to that the fact that breast cancer attacks one of the thing that many of us believe defines us as women.
+Add to that, the fact that breast cancer attacks one of the things many of us believe defines us as women.
 That, I believe, is why we are more afraid of this disease than of heart disease.
-The results of this study show that prevention of breast cancer also requires that we take responsibility for our own health.
+The results of this study show that prevention of breast cancer also requires us to take responsibility for our own health.